Wait a sec., a feeling of déjà vu

 But not only the club has changed I think..
 Maybe I did change also.
 You see, originally I joined the club because I had just moved to France and thought it could be a great opportunity to meet people with the same passion (photography) and make friends.
-Apparently this is not automatic 1, as with anything personal and social.
-It’s invisible and subtile most of the time.
-That’s exactly what happened.
+Apparently this is not automatic (Silly me.
+Relationships are NEVER automatic.
+And real friendship is rare, it takes time to build, it requires investment in time and energy, and above all it must come naturally.
+Sometimes it's better to be alone than with an incompatible person), as with anything personal and social.
+It's invisible and subtile most of the time.
+That's exactly what happened.
 I seriously think I am more receptive and available, even prepared to give without any expectations to receive in return.
-Yes, I think that’s it.
+Yes, I think that's it.
 If only I had listened to my friend Mark who said I might not get a lot from it (receive) but could certainly help other (give).
 How true.
-I’ve learned something from this experience: if you have no expectations, persevere and keep an open mind, things will develop by themselves.
-When it doesn’t work, do it again.
+I've learned something from this experience: if you have no expectations, persevere and keep an open mind, things will develop by themselves.
+When it doesn't work, do it again.
 The importance of repetition.

-My 2 cents on te 50 pounds of writing post
+My 2 cents on the 50 pounds of writing post

 Jessica Jewell wrote something interesting about "repetition" on the Academic workflows on a Mac blog.
 She referred to another article on the topic of mastery.
 There is one line in her text that I would like to share with you: